Exponential Dynamical Localization for Random Word Models: Introduction

 This was later extended to a sharp estimate in \cite{sharp}.

-Again, the over-diffusive behavior above is to be contrasted with the fact that not only does the random dimer model display spectral localization, but also dynamical localization on any compact set $I$ not containing the critical energies $\pm \lambda$ \cite{germinetdimer}:
+In light of these remarks, the over-diffusive behavior above contrasts with the fact that not only does the random dimer model display spectral localization, but also dynamical localization on any compact set $I$ not containing the critical energies $\pm \lambda$ \cite{germinetdimer}.